Partitions of Graphs into Special Bipartite Graphs: Introduction and Results

 \begin{observation} For any fixed set $\mathcal{H}$ of forbidden subgraphs, the sequence $\left(\chi'_{\mathcal{H}}(n)\right)_{n=1}^\infty$ is monotonically increasing, that is, $\chi'_{\mathcal{H}}(n)\le\chi'_{\mathcal{H}}(n+1)$ for all $n$. \end{observation} \begin{proof} Consider an (optimal) $\mathcal{H}$-avoiding bipartite partition $G_1,\dots,G_t$ of $K_{n+1}$ where $t=\chi'_{\mathcal{H}}(n+1)$.
 Let $S$ be an $n$-element subset of $V(K_{n+1})$.
 Then the induced subgraphs $G_1|_S,\dots,G_t|_S$ clearly form an $\mathcal{H}$-avoiding bipartite partition of $K_{n+1}|S\simeq K_n$ (empty graphs may appear here), proving that $\chi'_{\mathcal{H}}(n)\le t=\chi'_{\mathcal{H}}(n+1)$. \end{proof}

+We study mainly the case $G=K_n$.
+It motivates more general problems and highlights the difficulty of some examples even in this case.

-At the end of this section in Figure \ref{kiz} we list the small excluded subgraphs we will consider.
+In Figure \ref{kiz} we list the small excluded subgraphs we will consider.
 We use $K_n, P_n, C_n$ and $S_n$ for the complete graph, path, cycle and star on $n$ vertices, respectively.
-For graphs $H_1$ and $H_2$ on disjoint vertex sets, $H_1 + H_2$ denotes their disjoint union.
+The disjoint union of two graphs $H_1$ and $H_2$ with disjoint vertex sets is denoted by $H_1 + H_2$.

+We consider only bipartite partitions $G_1,\dots,G_k$ in which no template graph has isolated vertices.
+We also assume that none of the template graphs is empty (as we are interested in partitions with a minimal number of template graphs).